I Tatti Fellowship

 Fellows are selected by an international and interdisciplinary committee that welcomes applications from scholars from all nations.
 The committee aims to assess the ability of candidates to contribute in a collegial way to the intellectual life of the Harvard Center.
 It pays special attention to the strength of the proposed project and its potential to yield original results, and to the candidate’s curriculum vitae.

 The project must represent advanced research in the Italian Renaissance, broadly defined historically as the period ranging from the 14th to the 17th centuries and geographically to include transnational dialogues between Italy and other cultures (e.g. Latin American, Mediterranean, African, Asian etc.).
 Subjects covered include art and architecture, history, literature, material culture, music and performance, philosophy, religion, and science.
 Scholars can also apply to work on the transmission and circulation of ideas, objects, and people during the Renaissance, into and beyond the Italian peninsula, or on the historiography of the Italian Renaissance, including the rebirth of interest in the Renaissance in later periods.
 It must be possible for applicants to carry out most of their research in Florence with the resources available in the city and at I Tatti.
 Applicants should demonstrate that they have already completed the necessary preliminary work to establish that the project shows promise.
+The proposed research project may represent a segment of a larger project.
 Preference is given to a postdoctoral research project, but projects could also represent a significant reworking of a dissertation.
 Special consideration may be given to candidates without regular access to research materials and facilities available in Italy.

 One of the I Tatti fellowships, sponsored by a generous grant from the Florence Gould Foundation, is designated for scholars who a) work on a Franco-Italian Renaissance topic (which includes any project exploring the contact between the geographic areas of Italy and France in the early modern period); b) reside in France; or c) have French citizenship.
 Candidates who fall into one or more of these categories should indicate their status in the penultimate section on the application form.